deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Invented by Geoff Hinton, a Restricted Boltzmann machine is an algorithm useful for dimensionality reduction, classification, [regression](../linear-regression.html), collaborative filtering, feature learning and topic modeling.
 (For more concrete examples of how [neural networks](../neuralnet-overview.html) like RBMs can be employed, please see our page on [use cases](../use_cases.html)).

-Given their relative simplicity, restricted Boltzmann machines are the first neural network we'll tackle.
+Given their relative simplicity and historical importance, restricted Boltzmann machines are the first neural network we'll tackle.
 In the paragraphs below, we describe in diagrams and plain language how they work.

 RBMs are shallow, two-layer neural nets that constitute the building blocks of *deep-belief networks*.
 The first layer of the RBM is called the visible, or input, layer, and the second is the hidden layer.